Inflammatory Bowel Disease: Symptoms and Diagnosis

 Does My Child have IBD?

 Symptoms of IBD can appear at any age.
 The two most common forms of IBD are Ulcerative colitis and Crohn’s disease.
-Colitis symptoms and Crohn’s symptoms can be very similar.
+The symptoms of these two diseases can be very similar.
 If your child has IBD symptoms, contact your pediatrician for an examination.

 Pediatric IBD symptoms checklist: